 There are some specialist areas of SharePoint where training is very important.
 SharePoint web development, administration or architecture involves diverse skill sets and key underpinning knowledge of SharePoint.
-To ensure competency for those roles can be measured there are recognised Microsoft Certification sets (for example; MCTS for 2007 and MCITP for 2010).
+To ensure competency for those roles can be measured there are recognised Microsoft Certification sets (for example; MCTS for 2007, MCITP for 2010, MCSA for Office365, and MCSE for SharePoint 2013).
 These cover the technical side of SharePoint, namely in application development and configuration in SharePoint.

 This is seen as effectively a version of the driving test for those engaged in the technical side of SharePoint.

 However, SharePoint is not simply seen as a technical toy!
 The SharePoint Information Worker is definitely included in terms of competency measurement.
-With the emergence of Office 2010 and the tight integration with SharePoint 2010 comes MOS.
+When Office 2010 was released, SharePoint became more tightly integrated with Office, and that provided MOS for SharePoint.
 MOS stands for MOS (Microsoft Office Specialist).
 The reach of this certification is even greater since it extends to the user of Office of which SharePoint is a partner.
 Microsoft certification exams are now also aimed at those using SharePoint from an end-users perspective.